Our Story

 Stroke changes a young person's life.

-It affects their who they are, how they work and study, their relationships, and mental health.
+It affects who they are, how they work and study, their relationships, and mental health.

 Many young people are building their careers or caring for their families.